 A 1987 graduate of Killeen Ellison High School, Hooten lettered in basketball and baseball.
 He earned all-district, All-CenTex and All-Super CenTex while leading his team to the bi-district championship as a senior.
 He holds school career records for scoring and assists.
 In baseball, he twice earned All-District honorable mention and lettered three years.

 Hooten holds two degrees from Tarleton State, earning a bachelor's in exercise and sport studies in 1993 and a master's in 1995.
-He was recognized as an "Outstanding Alum" by Tarleton State in 2012.
+In June 2012, he was honored as a Distinguished Alumni by the Killeen Independent School District Alumni Association.

-Hooten is married to the former Kristen Miller.
-The pair have a daughter, Jadyn, and a son Jayce.
+Hooten is married to the former Kristen Miller and the pair have a daughter, Jadyn, and a son Jayce.